- Contact us

 - At this time, event planners should continue to plan events online, unless they are limited one-time, small, essential and approved in-person events or ceremonies (faculty and staff only) with an approved safety plan.

 - Plan for possible cancellation, postponement or an alternative online format.

 - Confirm with venue and caterers that event cancellation is possible due to extenuating circumstances.

 - A full safety plan will need to be prepared by the event organizer/host in order to ensure the necessary event safety protocols and risk mitigation strategies are followed.
-If you are planning a meeting, please follow the checklist (Appendix A) in the Guidance and Application For In-Person Meetings Or Events.
 If you are planning a more elaborate event, please contact MECS and refer to our COVID-19 In-Person Events Checklist.